PaulKinlan/paul.kinlan.me/content/2016-01-11-every-browser-should-support-intent.markdown

 I have recently discovered a [little way around the custom scheme fallback problem](https://paul.kinlan.me/launch-app-from-web-with-fallback/) by taking advantage of plain old "https" URL's and they work pretty well.

-Plain old web URL's are fine for web->web interactions too.
+Plain old web URL's are fine for web->web interactions too especially if you know the integration that you are pointing too.
 If we open a new window we can `postMessage` to it, if we don't open a new browser window we can also POST and PUT to it them etc using standard REST semantics.

 But they also have problems.
 Both Android and Apple have models for a site owner to claim